SamuelDucca/Wisensing-esp32/OnboardProcessing/esp-wisense/README.md

 ```
 dotprod: cycles - 2720, time - 34us
 ```

+The cycles refer to CPU clock cycles elapsed and time is measured in microseconds.
+The time is based on the cycle count and, therefore, is not reliable if the application enables CPU Dynamic Frequency Scaling (DFS), as the frequency is assumed constant and equal to that configured in the `menuconfig`.

 Matching `PROFILE_START` and `PROFILE_END` must be at the same function scope, with `PROFILE_START` at an equal or higher scope to `PROFILE_END` to avoid undefined references.